Joe O'Donnell takes over as Wild radio voice with Bob Kurtz calling half the home games

 Bob Kurtz, the 74-year-old radio voice of the team since it started play in 2000, will handle half the home games this season.

-Tom Reid continues as the radio analyst, with studio host Kevin Falness producing the broadcasts.
+Tom Reid will continue as the radio analyst, with studio host Kevin Falness producing the broadcasts.
 The Wild's flagship station is KFAN (100.3 FM).

 O'Donnell, who filled in for Kurtz on broadcasts over the past two seasons, has been with the organization for 14 years.
 He has been play-by-play voice of the Iowa Wild for eight seasons, and was at the mic for Houston Aeros games for five seasons before that stint.